devopsw18/docs/docs/Backend/ApisList/messageApi.md

 # Message Api

-Unless specified otherwise, all APIs here require a patient, doctor, or admin token (may update later)
+Note: Unless specified otherwise, all APIs here require a patient, doctor, or admin token (may update later)

 | **Mapping** | URL | **Purpose** | **Request** | **Response**| if used |
 | --- | --- | --- | --- | --- | --- |